Skip to main content

 • graphics

-The graphics in "Death Mark II" maintain the series' signature eerie and atmospheric art style, with unique and tragic spirit designs that enhance the overall experience.
-However, some reviewers noted that the CG quality feels less captivating compared to previous installments, lacking the same haunting impact.
-Despite this, the clean artwork and character designs continue to impress, contributing to an immersive spooky atmosphere.
+The graphics in "Death Mark II" maintain the series' signature eerie and atmospheric art style, with standout character designs and clean artwork that enhance the spooky ambiance.
+However, some reviewers noted that the overall CG quality feels less captivating compared to previous installments, lacking the haunting impact that fans have come to expect.
+Despite this, the visuals are still praised for their creativity and effectiveness in immersing players in the game's unsettling world.

 • “I love the added 2D portion of it, and as usual the artwork, character designs, and sound designs were fantastically done to immerse you into the spooky atmosphere!”